compTAG/t4ds-teaching/_posts/2023-05-01-contributing.md

 ---
-title: Instructions for Contributing to the T4DS Site Structure
+title: Instructions for Contributing to the T4DS Site Template
 layout: post
 post-image: "https://comptag.github.io/t4ds-training/assets/images/beehive.jpg"
 description: How to use the T4DS Workshop materials, or adapt them to your own workshop setting.